Schmiddl99/BDT24-Team8-edu_insight/README.md

 - 2254
 - 1104

-You can try it with different numbers (1000 - 9999) but that could result in an error.
+You can try it with different numbers (1000 - 9999) but that could result in an error if the Student_ID doesn't have any records.

 ## Miscellaneous